The Tax Disputes and Litigation Review: New Zealand

 The Taxation Review Authority and court deal with a challenge by way of a fresh consideration of all evidence and argument.
 They are given the same powers as Inland Revenue to be able to resolve the matter by confirming, cancelling or adjusting an assessment of tax.41 When the matter in issue is not an assessment, the hearing authority acts by directing Inland Revenue to alter its decision to conform with its findings.

 iv Rights of appeal

 Appeals from the High Court are to the Court of Appeal.
 They are commenced by notice of appeal and require a case on appeal comprising the record of the first instance proceedings to be prepared and submitted for a rehearing of the matter.
 Rehearing means that although evidence is not taken afresh, the written record of evidence at first instance is considered afresh.
-Most substantive first instance tax decisions of the High Court carry a right of appeal to the Court of Appeal, but where the High Court has heard an appeal from the TRA, a further appeal is by leave only.
+Most substantive first instance tax decisions of the High Court carry a right of appeal to the Court of Appeal, but where the High Court has heard an appeal from the Taxation Review Authority, a further appeal is by leave only.

 The court of final jurisdiction in New Zealand is the Supreme Court.
 Appeals to this court are by leave only and must evince a matter of general or public importance or general commercial significance.
 If the Supreme Court is satisfied that an appeal does not meet this threshold, it will treat the decision of the Court of Appeal as having resolved the matter and decline leave.

 Penalties and remedies

 i Civil penalties